openclimatefix/pvoutput/README.md

 system_id: <SystemID from PVOutput.org>
 ```

+The default location of the `.pvoutput.yml` is the user's home directory, expanded from `~`.
+This can be overridden by setting the `PVOUTPUT_CONFIG` environment variable.

+e.g. `export PVOUTPUT_CONFIG="/my/preferred/location/.pvoutput.yml"`

 ### API quotas and paid subscriptions

 * For free, PVOutput.org gives you 60 API requests per hour.
 Per request, you can download one day of data for one PV system.
 (See PVOutput's docs for more info about [rate limits](https://pvoutput.org/help/api_specification.html#rate-limits).)